 Know How Much Heat Your Hair Can Tolerate

 Your hair starts to burn or denature at or over the temperature of 450°F. For hair, which is fine or which is already damaged or weak this temperature can be even less.
 In case you are using heat on your hair for the first time, it is better to start with low to medium heat settings.
 Always use a good professional quality blow dryer where you can trust the temperature it is showing.
-Choosing the best hair dryers is the primary requisite to minimize damage from blow dryers.
-Some men finding that choosing the hair dryer for them could help with their hair, for example, something like this cheap dyson hair dryer could be a start when trying to take care of your hair.
+Choosing the best hair dryers is the primary requisite to minimise damage from blow dryers.
+Some men finding that choosing the hair dryer for them could help a lot when it comes to the styling process.

 Know the Nature of Your Hair

 Every Individual has different hair.
 Therefore, it is important for you to understand your hair type and its capacity to tolerate heat.
 If your hair is already malnourished and damaged, it will be more vulnerable to get further damaged by heat.
 A good thing is to go for a hair assessment to determine whether you should start using heat in the first place.
 Identifying the condition of your hair by examining the hair texture, its softness, and elasticity will help to assess its heat tolerance.
 Hair with more elasticity can tolerate more heat while finer hair cannot.